-- Texas Gov. Bill Abbott has unveiled a school safety action plan that includes more mental health resources.
+- Texas Gov. Bill Abbott has unveiled a school safety action plan that includes more social/emotional learning resources.

-- New York and Virginia now mandate mental health education as part of school curricula.
+- New York and Virginia now mandate social/emotional learning education as part of school curricula.

-Addressing the related issues of school-based mental health programs and school safety requires solutions designed to identify and address behavioral issues quickly.
+Addressing the related issues of school-based social/emotional learning programs and school safety requires solutions designed to identify and address behavioral issues quickly.

 At ScholarChip, we’re committed to helping school districts with important school safety issues.
 Our Alternative Behavior Educator (ABE) teaches better behavior and monitors progress throughout a student’s career.

 The behavior intervention program gives principals, teachers, and administrators specific data-driven reports surrounding behavior management and flags possible at-risk students.
 The program also provides a reward system when a student meets the requirements for better behaviors, providing schools with an incentive-based tool to address school behavioral issues early and prevent dire consequences.

 ABE is one of the solutions ScholarChip provides to schools looking to improve school safety.
 With smart ID cards, visitor management, door access and mobile monitoring solutions from ScholarChip, your schools will be safer and learning outcomes will improve.